bytewax/bytewax/docs/examples/crypto-sockets.md

             self.ask_price = next(iter(self.asks))
 ```

-Now for each new message we receive, which will be an update, we can now update the order book and we can update the bid and ask price and re-calculate the spread.
-Sometimes an order was filled or it was cancelled and in this case what we receive from the update is something like `'changes': [['buy', '36905.39', '0.00000000']]` so we can remove that item from our book.
+With our snapshot processed, for each new message we receive from the websocket, we can update the order book, the bid and ask price and the spread.
+Sometimes an order was filled or it was cancelled and in this case what we receive from the update is something similar to `'changes': [['buy', '36905.39', '0.00000000']]`.
+When we receive these updates of size `'0.00000000'`, we can remove that item from our book and potentially update our bid and ask price.
 The code below will check if the order should be removed and if not it will update the order.
-If the order was removed, it will check to make sure the bid and ask prices are modified if the order that was removed was in fact the bid or ask price.
+If the order was removed, it will check to make sure the bid and ask prices are modified if required.

 ```python doctest:SKIP
         else: